rapid-eth/erc20-certificates/README.md

 # erc20-certificates

 The ERC20Certificate smart contract is an extension of the ERC20 token standard with certificate functionality added.
 This allows coin admins/owners to distribute signed certificates to users without requiring an ethereum transaction.
 A certificate is redeemable for an amount of tokens determined by the admin who created and signed it.

+Included in this extension is an experimental feature I am calling "Condensed Certificates".
+This feature allows many certificates to be "condensed" into one certificate via a condenser service.
+The way this works is the condenser service is essentially a trusted oracle which contains a signing key.
+The service can be sent a batch of certificates that have not yet been redeemed, validate that each certificate is valid and signed by a delegate, and create a new special type of certificate which can be redeemed for the sum of the values of each certificate.
+This feature was designed to significantly save gas cost when redeeming certificate batches, as the redeeming user now only needs one on-chain transaction instead of `n`.